-This Acceptable Use Policy (“AUP”) specifies the actions prohibited or restricted by Switch, its licensees, and affiliates (collectively “Switch”) to users of the SUPERNAP Internet Network and the SUPERNAP Facilities (each a “Facility”).
-Switch reserves the right to modify this Policy at any time, effective upon posting of the modified Policy to the following URL: (https://www.switch.com/aup/).
-This AUP governs and controls all use of, entry, or receipt of services from each Facility and is incorporated into each related agreement as if set forth fully therein.
+This Acceptable Use Policy (“AUP”) specifies the actions prohibited or restricted by Switch, its licensees, and affiliates (collectively “Switch”) to users of the Switch Network (as defined below) and the Switch facilities (each a “Facility”).
+Switch reserves the right to modify this AUP at any time, effective upon posting of the modified AUP to the following URL: (https://www.switch.com/aup/).
+This AUP governs and controls all use of, entry to, or receipt of services from (“Use”) each Facility and is incorporated into each agreement with Switch as if set forth fully therein.
 In the event of conflict between this AUP and any related agreement, this AUP governs and controls.

 A. Illegal Use

-Customer’s use of a Facility must be in strict conformance with all applicable laws, regulations and other legal requirements, including the terms of the Customer’s Agreement with Switch.
-Additional limitations may apply and are incorporated herein by reference including Region-Specific Requirements set forth and defined herein.
+Use of a Facility must be in strict conformance with all applicable laws, regulations and other legal requirements, including the terms and conditions of the agreement(s) with Switch.
+Additional limitations may apply and are incorporated herein by reference including the Region-Specific Requirements set forth and defined below.

 B. Facility Power